srrbach/WebTest/README.md

 <br/>
 <br/>
-Clone the repository and create a new branch.
-Create a Pull Request for your branch when you are done.
+Clone the repository or download the files to start.
+Email back the completed main.html and any needed supporting files.

 No ChatGPT, Github Copilot, etc.